-- 10.14 Policy ENV4 of the Revised Preferred Option version of the Local Plan supports opportunities to extend the Public Rights of Way network where this improves access to key Green Infrastructure assets, including areas of Green Belt and the two proposed Areas of Separation.
-Policy T3 facilitates the provision of additional footpaths, cycleways and bridleways where appropriate.
-LCC is the authority responsible for carrying out public rights of way creation and enhancement. - 10.15 The Lancaster Canal is an under utilised asset and there is potential to develop this tract of Green Infrastructure (i.e. green and blue space) into a linear tourism and recreation asset.
+10.16 Policy ENV3 of the Publication version of the Local Plan supports opportunities to extend the Public Rights of Way network where this improves access to key Green Infrastructure assets, including areas of Green Belt, two proposed Areas of Separation, the Coastal Change Management Areas (formerly Areas of Open

+Coastline) and the Lancaster Canal towpath.
+The Lancaster Canal is an under used asset and there is potential to develop this tract of Green Infrastructure (i.e. green and blue space) into a linear tourism and recreation asset.

+10.17 Policy T4 facilitates the provision of additional footpaths, cycleways and bridleways where appropriate.
+LCC is the authority responsible for carrying out public rights of way creation and enhancement.
+LCC is working with Fylde Council in creating a coastal path from Starr Gate to Savick Brook, in line with recommendations in the Coastal Strategy